Skip to main content

 PURPOSE:

-To allocate 200,000.00 of CIP funding to Georgia State University for the "Reimagining the Stone Mountain Trail as a Cultural Corridor" Project for Artistic Crosswalks and Path Markings.
+To allocate $200,000.00 from CIP Funding to GSURF for the "Reimagining the Stone Mountain Trail as a Cultural Corridor" Project for Artistic Crosswalks and Path Markings.
 (Proposal Attached)

 NEED/IMPACT: